nora-weisser/RestAssured_Cucumber/README.md

 ## Overview

-This repository provides an example of how to automate API testing using **RestAssured** in combination with **Cucumber**.
-The framework leverages the power of BDD (Behavior Driven Development) to make the API tests more readable and understandable, even for non-technical stakeholders.
+This repository is the result of hands-on learning and practical exercises completed as part of an [Udemy course](https://www.udemy.com/course/rest-api-automation-testing-rest-assured/) on API testing with RestAssured and Cucumber.
+It showcases the application of concepts covered in the course, including BDD test development, API automation, and effective logging and reporting practices.

 ## Table of Contents